IBM/aiops-pot/docs/Turbonomic POT/add-targets.md

 ### Install Kubeturbo on the kubernetes cluster

 The Kubeturbo is installed on the provided Kubernetes cluster.
-The various tasks are:
+In this section you will SSH into your kubernetes cluster from your bastion VM. **So all commands will be executed from your bastion VM's Terminal window.**

 - Find the Turbonomic Server Version from the console: The version here is **8.8.2** as shown in the picture.